mattdesl/tweenr/README.md

 #### `tweenr.on('tick', fn)`

-Attaches a function to the application-wide frame loop.
-Since `tweenr` is an event emitter, you can use `tweenr.removeListener` to remove it.
+Attaches a function to this tweenr instance.
+The event is triggered by the application-wide frame loop with a `delta` parameter in seconds.

+This event will stop after `tweenr.dispose()`.

 --